Help for Prescription Drug Abuse

 Wasting the Best and Brightest: Substance Abuse at America's Colleges and

 Universities (PDF).
-The landmark report finds that nearly two million
+The landmark report finds that nearly 2 million

 full-time college students meet the medical criteria for substance abuse and